 The Symbiotic AI Agent is an AI tool Dave is training to give marketing and business advice that stays within planetary limits.
 It applies the Symbiotic Systems Methodology and considers its own energy use in how it responds.
 As a proof of concept, it analyzes landing pages and homepages based on the questions people ask before they commit, scoring each page on how many of those questions it answers and how well.
 The machine diagnoses with precision.
 The human connection required to fix what it finds is what the practice is built to supply.
 It is not yet available for public use.
 It is evidence that the diagnostic framework is precise enough to be taught to a machine.

 Our supplier network covers virtually every promotional products category: branded apparel, drinkware, bags, technology accessories, office items, outdoor and lifestyle products, recognition awards, event merchandise, and custom packaging.
 If it can be branded, we can source it.
 What we carry matters less than what we recommend, and what we recommend is always determined by who is receiving the piece, what they need to feel, and what the organization is trying to accomplish.
 A product chosen without those answers is a giveaway.
-A product chosen with them is a commitment tool. dobettermarketing.com/dimensional-advertising/ dobettermarketing.com/branded-merch-edmonton/
+A product chosen with them is a commitment tool. dobettermarketing.com/branded-merch-edmonton/

 Yes.
 We design and manage corporate merchandise programs for organizations that need a consistent, on-brand supply of materials across multiple departments, locations, or events.
-The conversation that precedes any program is the same one that precedes any single order.
-What is this merchandise supposed to do for the people receiving it?
-What commitment is the organization building through these touchpoints?
-A corporate merchandise program designed around those questions produces materials that reinforce the brand and advance a specific organizational goal.
-One designed without them produces a catalogue of items that deplete the budget and accumulate in desk drawers.
-We prefer programs that pay for themselves. dobettermarketing.com/dimensional-advertising/ dobettermarketing.com/corporate-merchandise-programs-edmonton/
+A corporate merchandise program designed around what the merchandise is supposed to do produces materials that reinforce the brand and advance a specific organizational goal.
+We prefer programs that pay for themselves. dobettermarketing.com/corporate-merchandise-programs-edmonton/

 Yes.
 Direct to film printing is one of several decoration methods available through our supplier network.
 It is particularly well suited to full-color designs, photographic imagery, and complex artwork that other methods cannot reproduce with the same fidelity.
-Decoration method selection is part of the strategic conversation that precedes every order.
-The right method depends on the substrate, the design, the quantity, the audience, and what the piece needs to communicate when it is in the hands of the person it was made for.
-We recommend the method that best serves the piece's purpose, not the method that is easiest to produce.
+We recommend the method that best serves the piece’s purpose.
 We have also pioneered DTF on packaging so we can create custom portable Purpose-Ecosystems™ that create genuine impact. dobettermarketing.com/dtf-printing-edmonton/

 Yes.
 Promotional products, branded merchandise, and decorated apparel ship from our supplier network across Canada to any Canadian address.
 T-shirt printing is produced locally in Edmonton, which means faster turnaround and lower shipping costs for Edmonton and Alberta clients.
-What sets this practice apart is not the logistics.
-It is what happens before anything ships.
-Every order begins with a conversation about what the piece is supposed to do, who is receiving it, and what they need to feel when it arrives.
-That conversation is what determines whether the product pays for itself or becomes deskfill.
-We prefer products that pay for themselves.
 Marketing Triage™, Purpose-Ecosystem™ Design, and Trade Show ROI engagements are available globally.
 Speaking engagements are available internationally.

 Still have a question that isn’t answered here?